School begins at 8.50am. Junior and Senior Infant classes finish at 1.30pm. The First and Second classes finish at 2.30pm.

-Our school has rules that are implemented on a consistent and fair basis so as ensure fair play and the safety of all our students.
+Our school has rules that are implemented on a consistent and fair basis to ensure fair play and the safety of all our students.
 We adopt a positive attitude to behaviour and regularly follow the ‘Incredible Years’ approach in our classroom management.

 All children are encouraged to abide by these rules but we must also depend on your full support and cooperation at all times.
 Please read our Code of Behaviour and Anti Bullying Policy.